 Some women have ultrasounds to check on their estimated due dates.
-However, one study found that adjusting a baby’s estimated due date as a result of a first trimester dating ultrasound did not reduce the incidence of induction of labour.
+However, a study found that adjusting a baby’s estimated due date as a result of a first trimester dating ultrasound did not reduce the incidence of induction of labour.

-So when you try BellyBelly’s due date calculator (with adjustable cycle lengths) you will be able discover an approximate date when your baby will arrive, but keep fluctuations in mind.
+So when you try BellyBelly’s due date calculator (with adjustable cycle lengths), you will be able discover an approximate date when your baby will arrive, but keep fluctuations in mind.

 Trust Your Baby… He Knows His Due Date, Not Anyone Else!

-Rest assured if you do go post-dates (as frustrating as it may be!), in a healthy pregnancy, remind yourself that you are giving your baby the best chance to be born happy and healthy.
+Rest assured if you do go post-dates (as frustrating as it may be!), remind yourself that you are giving your baby the best chance to be born happy and healthy.
 Of course, being patient can mean less intervention and a better recovery for you too.
-Routine and unnecessary inductions only add to possible complications — including caesareans — and traumatic births.
+Routine and unnecessary inductions only add to possible complications — including c-sections — and traumatic births.

 Give your healthy, unborn baby a most precious gift of allowing him or her to arrive on their own birthday.